isc-projects/kea/doc/guide/dhcp4-srv.rst

 logical IP subnet deployed on the same physical link.
 The need to understand that two or more subnets are used on the same link requires additional logic in the DHCP server.
-This capability is called "shared networks" in Kea and ISC DHCP projects.
-It is sometimes also called "shared subnets."
-In Microsoft's nomenclature it is called "multinet."
+This capability is called "shared networks" in the Kea and ISC DHCP projects.
+(It is sometimes also called "shared subnets"; in Microsoft's nomenclature it is called "multinet.")

 There are many use cases where the feature is useful; this paragraph explains just a handful of the most common ones.
 The first and by far